top of page

 DENTAL DIGITAL SUMMIT 3.0

-Be part of Dental Digital Summit 3.0 on March 28, 2026 at George Brown College — Waterfront Campus.
+Be part of Dental Digital Summit 3.0 on March 28, 2026 at George Brown Polytechnic — Waterfront Campus.
 With clinical, technical, and denturist tracks, CE credits, a bustling exhibitor floor, and lectures by world-renowned experts.
 Expect practical takeaways on digitalization in dentistry, predictable implant restorations, full-arch scanning, Exocad workflows, photogrammetry, and more.

 Breakfast & Registration from 7:45 a.m. to 8:30 a.m.